embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 ```
 Thanks to those settings, once you select your board from the **Select Board** menu,
 the correct toolchain, compiler flags (such as MCU type and clock speed) and upload tool are selected automatically.

+**Toolchain**

+**Arduino15** also contains the toolchain:`.arduino15/packages/arduino/tools/arm-none-eabi-gcc/7-2017q4/bin/`.
+Besides the compiler itself, toolchain contains other useful tools like `objdump`.
+We will use it later!

 {{< admonition type=tip title="Do you want to move Arduino15 folder?" open=true  >}}
 In some cases, you may want to move the **Arduino15 folder** —  for example, to free up space on your primary drive.